lschnartzke/fscramble/README.md

 * (conditional) `--count <num>`: The amount of files to create.
 If present, a flat number of files will be created.
 Conflicts with `--size`.
 * (conditional) `--size <num>`: Create files until the accumulated file size is larger than or equal to the specified value.
 Conflicts with `--count`.
 Note that the total size will almost always be larger than specified.
+* (optional) `--file-types <types>`: What files (specified by extension) to create.
+By default, all available file types are created.
+You can get a list of supported file types by running `fscramble --list-file-types`
 * (optional) `--jobs <num>`: The amount of jobs to run in parallel.
 Will default to the amount of available processors.
 Affects the precision of `--size`.